Enhancing Federated Class-Incremental Learning via Spatial-Temporal Statistics Aggregation: Experiments

 \textbf{Privacy of \methodall{}.} As same as PILoRA \cite{pilora}, our method involves uploading feature statistics, which may raise privacy concerns.
 Specifically, \methodshort{} uploads $\G_{t,k}$ and $\C_{t,k}$, while \methodshortvar{} uploads $\C_{t,k}$ and $\nn_{t,k}$

 (assuming no dummy clients are used for simplicity).
 Feature statistics $\G_{t,k}$ and $\C_{t,k}$ are the aggregation of feature statistics from all local data samples.
 In real-world scenarios, each client $k$ typically has many data samples across various classes, making it difficult to reconstruct specific samples from the uploaded feature statistics.
 To support this, we conduct feature inversion experiments \cite{inversion2, ccvr} to validate this claim (\textbf{Appendix \ref{inversion_details}}).
 Label frequency $\nn_{t,k}$ is widely used in various FL methods \cite{ccvr, fedftg, fed_ensemble_d, fedgen, dfrd, fedcvae} and poses fewer privacy risks compared to data samples.
-Moreover, we introduce two compatible privacy-preserving techniques to enhance the privacy-preserving capabilities of our method (\textbf{Appendix \ref{privacy_tech}}).
+Moreover, compatible privacy-preserving techniques, such as secure aggregation, can be integrated to further strengthen our method’s privacy protection, as the server requires only the aggregated Spatial Statistics rather than individual client values.